-3.2 DEMOLITION
+3.3 DEMOLITION

 - A. Conduct demolition to minimize interference with adjacent areas. - B. Do not close or obstruct adjacent roadways without permits. - C. Cease operations immediately when structure appears to be in danger and notify the Engineer and Owner. - D. Cap and identify abandoned utilities at termination points when utility is not completely removed.
-Annotate Record Drawings indicating location and type of service for capped utilities remaining after demolition. - E. Demolish in orderly and careful manner.
-Protect existing improvements, and supporting structural members. - F. Remove all demolished materials from site except where specifically noted otherwise.
-Do not burn or bury materials on site. - G. All hazardous materials shall be hauled to and disposed of at a site licensed for such materials. - H. Remove materials as Work progresses.
-Upon completion of Work, leave areas in clean condition. - I. Remove temporary Work.
+Annotate Record Drawings indicating location and type of service for capped utilities remaining after demolition. - E. Carefully remove components indicated to be reused or retained by Owner.

+- F. Demolish in orderly and careful manner.
+Protect existing improvements, and supporting structural members. - G. Remove all demolished materials from site except where specifically noted otherwise.
+Do not burn or bury materials on site. - H. All hazardous materials shall be hauled to and disposed of at a site licensed for such materials. - I. Remove materials as Work progresses.
+Upon completion of Work, leave areas in clean condition. - J. Remove temporary Work.